jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - All lifeforms have a common ancestry.
  - Evolution of new species is gradual.
  - The number of species always multiplies to fill niches.
- - Natural selection determines which species lives on.
+ - Natural selection determines which species lives.
  - Mayr pg.
 86

 These laws oversee every evolutionary race.
 The first sprint started after a few amino acids combined to form the first cells 3.6 billion years ago.
-Since then evolution has continually created new species.
-Each based on the one prior, but each removing and/or adding traits.
-The new adaptation could mean getting bigger, faster, stronger to hopefully outcompete another creature.
-Or, the new trait could be further specialization to find a niche no one else has, such as polar bears being the only predators in a frozen ecosystem.
+Since then, evolution has continually created new species.
+Each is based on the one prior, but each removes or adds traits.
+The latest adaptation could mean getting bigger, faster, and stronger to hopefully outcompete another creature.
+Or, the new attribute could be further specialized to find a niche no one else has, such as polar bears being the only predators in a frozen ecosystem.

-Regardless what trait an organism tries, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
+Regardless of what trait an organism tries, evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 The best way to continually test species is with ecosystems.
 By putting creatures inside a shared environment, there are checks and balances.
-So, when any scavenger, predator, herbivore, and omnivore falls behind, Life is ready to create a new individual or species to take its place.
+So, when any scavenger, predator, herbivore, or omnivore falls behind, Life is ready to create a new individual or species to take its place.

 ![Elephant Speciation](/assets/speciation-elephants.png)
-_Here's one example of how a species evolve.
+_Here's one example of how a species evolves.
 Mayr pg 176._

 Although evolution has given rise to countless species over billions of years, the story of Life is well organized.
-That's because Life works so hard to adapt to its surroundings, so we can easily track evolution using Earth's geological changes.
-Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, has different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
-Because these geological changes required new species they serve as chapters in the story of Life.
+Life works hard to adapt to its surroundings, so we can easily track evolution using Earth's geological changes (Mayr 58).
+Each period, epoch, and age of Earth's geography, from the Jurassic to the Paleozoic, have different characteristics like concentration of oxygen in the air, amount of water in the oceans, or ice in the poles.
+Because these geological changes required new species, they serve as chapters in the story of Life.

-While Life's evolution was relatively seemless betwen each chapter, change gave many species agonzing endings.
-Each time Earth's geology transitioned, was like a climatic conclusion asking if a individual's list of adaptations were needed in the changed enviroment.
-The few who passed the test climbed the ladder to the next age, while the majority of adaptations went round in circles, stubbornly fighting their inevitable extinction.
-Their existence only remembered as fossils to maybe be uncovered one day.
+While Life's evolution was relatively seamless between each chapter, the change gave many species agonizing endings.
+Each time Earth's geology transitioned it was like a climatic conclusion asking if an individual's list of adaptations was needed in the changed environment.
+The few who passed the test climbed the ladder to the next age, while most adaptations went around in circles, stubbornly fighting their inevitable extinction.
+Their existence is only remembered as fossils to be maybe uncovered one day.

 ![Evolutionary Spiral](/assets/speciation-elephants.png)
 _The Evolutionary Spiral in the [history of Life](https://en.wikipedia.org/wiki/Timeline_of_the_evolutionary_history_of_life).
-From the perspective of Life it's seemless, but for lifeforms there are often tragic endings._
+From the perspective of Life, it's seamless, but for lifeforms, there are often tragic endings._

 This summary misses the many details of evolution.
-But the essence is here, which is Life must adapt to Earth's ever changing environment.
-The faster the better, the more species the better, no interference is justifiable.
-If evolution was a person, it would be an artist creating custom lifeforms to harvest every possible ray of sunshine, scrap of food, source of energy.
-Constant unfettered adaptation is the only reason why Earth isn't just another rock revolving a star with no one to notice how beautiful the Universe is.
+But the essence is here: Life must adapt to Earth's ever-changing environment.
+The faster, the better; the more species, the better; no interference is justifiable.
+If evolution were a person, it would be an artist working night and day creting custom lifeforms to harvest every possible ray of sunshine, food scrap, and energy source.
+Evolution's constant creative  adaptations are the only reason Earth isn't just another rock revolving around a star with no one noticing how beautiful the Universe is.

-And, now we understand why echo-chambers are doomed.
+And now, we understand why echo chambers are doomed.
 They presume an adaptation can be eternal.
-They commit themselves to a few tools, a few species, and antagonize the evolution of new ones by telling stories of their tool's supposed perfection.
-Evolution of course doesn't care what we tell ourselves.
-Leaving those inside echo chambers to reconile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles unable to harvest enough resources to be happy and healthy.
+They commit themselves to a few tools and species and antagonize the evolution of new ones by telling stories of their devices' supposed perfection.
+Evolution, of course, doesn't care what we tell ourselves.
+Leaving those inside echo chambers to reconcile the ideology they passionately believe in against the pain they feel in the real world as they walk around in circles, finding someone to blame because they're unable to harvest enough resources to be happy and healthy.

 As it's always been, evolution is our way out.
-Unfettered innovation explains why modern-medicine, mixed-martial arts, and even fairytale characters like Cinderella are so successful.
+Unfettered innovation explains why modern medicine, mixed-martial arts, and fairytale characters like Cinderella are so successful.
 They let themselves become many species by adapting to their situation.
-They examine their problem before deciding on any techniques or tools.
-With this freedom of mind, they harness the power of evolution.
+They examine their problem, and pickup whatever techniques or tool will help them solve it.
+Because of this freedom of mind, they can harness the power of evolution.

 With one big difference.
-Human evolution, and our adaptations, aren't biological.
+Humans do not evole.
+Technology does.

 ## Old Age, Ladder Climb, Final Frontier